 The Jason Flatt Act started as an idea that was presented by a young legislator in New Jersey in 2001.
 He asked, “Have you ever thought about working with teacher’s In-Service Training requirements to have educators trained?”
 That began our working with organizations in New Jersey and then Colorado to influence legislation for including youth suicide awareness and prevention training within Teacher’s In-Service and eventually resulting in basis for The Jason Flatt Act.

 In 2007, The Jason Flatt Act was first passed in Tennessee and became the nation’s most inclusive and mandatory youth suicide awareness and prevention legislation pertaining to Teacher’s In-Service Training.
 It required all educators in the state to complete 2 hours of youth suicide awareness and prevention training each year in order to be able to be licensed to teach in Tennessee.
 This was soon followed by Louisiana and California in 2008 (California is mandated to be offered – not individual teacher requirement which is the only difference to all other states).
 Mississippi passed The Jason Flatt Act in 2009 follow by Illinois in 2010 and Arkansas in 2011.
 The year 2012 would prove to be a record-breaking year for The Jason Flatt Act passing in five states; West Virginia, Utah, Alaska, South Carolina and Ohio.
 North Dakota passed the legislation in 2013.
 Wyoming passed legislation in 2014.
-Georgia and Montana passed legislation in 2015.
-In all, 15 states have now passed The Jason Flatt Act (30% of all states).
+Georgia, Montana, and Texas passed legislation in 2015.
+In all, 16 states have now passed The Jason Flatt Act (30% of all states).

 In all 16 states, The Jason Flatt Act has been supported by the state’s Department of Education and the state’s Teacher’s Association which points to the value seen in such preventative training.
 When introduced under The Jason Flatt Act, a state can pass this important life-saving / life-changing legislation without a fiscal note.